Salute to America

 - Are wheelchairs available to rent?

-- Yes, wheelchairs and electric accessibility scooters are available on a first-come, first-served basis.
+- Yes, wheelchairs are available to rent free of charge on a first-come, first-served basis.

 - Does The Henry Ford offer refunds or exchanges in the event of rain?